Rufus Putnam: Marriage and family

+Death

 Putnam died on May 4, 1824.
 He was buried at Mound Cemetery in Marietta, Ohio.

 Legacy and honors

 Rufus Putnam is depicted on a commemorative stamp issued on July 13, 1937, by the U.S. Post Office which commemorated the 150th anniversary of the North West Ordinance of 1787.
 The engraving on the stamp depicts a map of the United States at the time with the North West Territory between the figures of Putnam (right) and Manasseh Cutler.

 Putnam's home in Marietta has been designated a National Historic Landmark in his honor.
 His home in Rutland, Massachusetts (the General Rufus Putnam House) is on the National Register of Historic Homes and is currently being operated as a B&B. The town of Putnam, Ohio (now a part of Zanesville, Ohio) was named for him.
 Fort Putnam (built by Rufus Putnam) is part of the U.S. Military Academy at West Point, New York.
 One of his grandsons, Catharinus Putnam Buckingham, served as a brigadier general in the Union Army during the American Civil War.